pmglab/KGGSEE/doc/source/detailed_document.rst

     * - DetailsEMIC_PFM
       - Detailed results of EMIC-PFM separated by semicolons.
 Each result has four components in brackets: the number of IVs, the causal effect estimate and its standard error, and the p-value.
 When a transcript-level EMIC-PFM is performed, results for each transcript are listed.
     * - CochransQ
       - The p-value of an extended Cochran's Q test.
 The significance (p<1E-3) means that the causal effect is more likely to be false-positive.
 At this point, KGGSEE excludes its eQTLs which are also the eQTLs of other significant genes, and redoes EMIC.
-In this case, results in the columns of minP_EMIC_PFM and DetailsEMIC_PFM will be different from in the columns of minP_EMIC and Details_EMIC.
+In this case, results in the columns of minP_EMIC_PFM and DetailsEMIC_PFM will be different from those in the columns of minP_EMIC and Details_EMIC.

 Columns of the file with a suffix of ``.emic.gene.var.tsv.gz`` are the same as ``*.emic.gene.txt``.
 The difference is that, for each gene, in ``*.emic.gene.txt``, only the eQTL with the lowest GWAS p-value is output, while in ``*.emic.gene.var.tsv.gz``, all eQTLs are output.
 The file with a suffix of ``.qq.png`` saves the Q-Q plot for GWAS p-values of IVs.
 The file with a suffix of ``.emic.qq.png`` saves the Q-Q plot for EMIC p-values.
 The file with a suffix of ``.scatterplots.emic.pdf`` saves the scatter plots of genetic association with gene expression.
 Each gene with an EMIC p-value lower than the threshold specified by ``--emic-plot-p`` is saved on a separate page of the PDF.
 A filled rectangle on the plots denotes an IV.
 The red rectangle denotes the most significant GWAS variant among all the IVs of a gene.
 The slope of the line represents the estimated causal effect.
 The color of an IV denotes the degree of the LD between the IV and the most significant GWAS variant.
 The error bars in the rectangles denote the standard errors of the coefficient estimates.